-Comparing broadband in Newport
+Home broadband deals in Newport

-But it is cheap, usually unlimited, and for individual users or those with basic requirements, it’s plenty fast enough while still being able to handle more demanding activities like movie streaming and large file downloads.
+However, it's cheap, usually unlimited, and for individual users or those with basic requirements, it’s plenty fast enough while still being able to handle more demanding activities like movie streaming and large file downloads.

-Virgin Media fibre (formerly known as cable internet) is not available from any other ISP.
+Virgin Media fibre (formerly known as cable internet) isn't available from any other ISP.
 It’s currently one of the fastest mass-market ISP in the UK with speeds up to 1Gb, so if you demand the very best connection this should be top of the list when you are looking at deals.
 It’s also one of the few options for broadband without a phone line, making it a reasonable option if you're after a broadband only package.

 Comparing mobile broadband in Newport

-Good news for those of you searching for a great mobile broadband service in Newport - the town and surrounding areas are well served by all four of the network providers, giving you plenty of scope to find the ideal package.
+Good news for those of you searching for a great mobile broadband service in Newport.
+The town and surrounding areas are well served by all four of the network providers, giving you plenty of scope to find the ideal package.

 In Newport, 4G is available from O2, Three, Vodafone, and EE right across the town.
 Although signal will drop off noticeably as you head towards more rural areas.
 There is also limited 5G from Three, Vodafone and EE.

-Before buying any mobile broadband package it’s very important to check coverage for yourself to get an idea of what kinds of services are available to you and whether the signal will be good enough to provide an enjoyable experience.
+Before buying any mobile broadband package, it’s very important to check coverage for yourself to get an idea of what kinds of services are available to you and whether the signal will be good enough to provide an enjoyable experience.
 Click the logos to access the official network tools:

-For more information read our guide to mobile broadband coverage.
+For more information, read our guide to mobile broadband coverage.